pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.1 =

+Fixed: Bug (introduced in last update) that made it impossible to create the first story collection in a project
+Fixed: Several bugs related to multi-user data conflicts
+Fixed: Bug where leading/trailing white-space characters were allowed in fixed-answer lists, but display lumping and filtering systems assumed none

 = 1.6.0 =